pwjazz/sqins/README.md

 sqins - (s)tructured (q)ueries (in) (S)cala
 -------------------------------------------

-sqins provides type-safe SQL `INSERT`, `UPDATE`, `DELETE` and `SELECT` statements inside Scala.  sqins makes 80% of typical DML really easy and stays out of the way for the other 20%.
+sqins provides type-safe SQL `INSERT`, `UPDATE`, `DELETE` and `SELECT` statements inside Scala using SQL-like syntax. sqins makes 80% of typical DML really easy and stays out of the way for the other 20%.

 **License Style** - [BSD 3 Clause](http://www.opensource.org/licenses/BSD-3-Clause)